 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Westfield students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Westfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Westfield District Curriculum Used in Our In-Home Tutoring Programs

 Westfield School District is comprised of 10 public schools and approximately 6,000 students.
 Core academics in Language Arts and Math are taught according to Common Core Standards and the Massachusetts Content Frameworks provide the expectations for other subjects.
 Technology learning is also emphasized; students learn how to use the Internet, computers, and online tools to improve their ability to acquire knowledge.
 Projects in which learners must use technology to disseminate information to classmates are undertaken as well.

 We currently cover the following Westfield-area school district: Westfield Public Schools District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Westfield Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor